What documents do I need when shipping a car?

 Moving to Florida with a car

-Since Florida is too spread out, getting around in the Land of Flowers would be too hard without a car.
-Therefore, if you are moving there with your car, you will automatically make your life easier and save yourself the stress.
-Once you establish your move you will have up to 30 days to register and title your car with your local DHSMV.
+Getting around in the Land of Flowers would be too hard without a car.
+Therefore, moving there with your car will make your life easier.
+Once you ship your car from New York to Florida, you will have up to 30 days to register and title your car with your local DHSMV.
 Keep in mind that you will have to register and title your car at the same time in order to legally drive it.